 What is a Harvest Moon?
-In traditional skylore, the Harvest Moon is the full moon closest to the autumnal equinox, and depending on the year, the Harvest Moon can come anywhere from two weeks before to two weeks after the autumnal equinox.
-For us in the Northern Hemisphere, the 2015 autumnal equinox comes on September 23, so the September 27-28 full moon counts as the Northern Hemisphere’s Harvest Moon.
+In skylore, the Harvest Moon is the full moon closest to the autumn equinox.
+Depending on the year, the Harvest Moon – by the usual definition of that name – can come anywhere from two weeks before to two weeks after the autumn equinox.

 Still, in any year, you might think the Harvest Moon looks bigger or brighter or more orange.
 That’s because the Harvest Moon has such a powerful mystique.
 Many people look for it shortly after sunset around the time of full moon.
 After sunset around any full moon, the moon will always be near the horizon.
 It’ll just have risen.
 It’s the location of the moon near the horizon that causes the Harvest Moon – or any full moon – to look big and orange in color.